WEYI-TV: Rust Craft, Ziff-Davis, and Television Station Partners ownership

 In June 1977, the Ziff Corporation, parent of magazine publisher Ziff-Davis, made a bid for Rust Craft, primarily seeking its six television stations.
 Ziff-Davis had previously hired I. Martin Pompadur, a former ABC executive, as part of the company's plan to acquire television stations.
-The Rust Craft board approved of the sale that September for a total price of approximately $69 million.
+The Rust Craft board approved the sale that September for a total price of approximately $69 million.
 However, soaring valuations for broadcast properties and objections from two Rust Craft directors, who were seeking a higher return, delayed the deal and drove up its price.
 The original bid had been $25 a share; the board approved at $26.50 a share.
 By October 1978, Ziff was offering $33.50 per share.
 The final sales price of $33.75 a share, or $89 million in total, was approved in February 1979; the transaction already had federal approval, so the new owners were able to take over the next month.
 Ziff-Davis proved more receptive than Rust Craft to bolstering the small news department, which gained its first separate news director; experimented with news at 11 p.m.; and converted to electronic news gathering.

 Ziff decided in 1981 to put the stations on the market, having already sold off the Rust Craft radio stations and its greeting card businesses, and focus on its publishing businesses.
 After having sold WRCB-TV in Chattanooga, Tennessee, and WJKS-TV in Jacksonville, Florida, Ziff then sold the remaining four outlets—WEYI; WRDW-TV in Augusta, Georgia; WROC-TV in Rochester, New York; and WTOV-TV in Steubenville, Ohio—to a group of investors led by Pompadur in a $56.2 million leveraged buyout.
 The new ownership was known as Television Station Partners.

 After briefly being represented by NABET, station workers voted in 1988 to unionize under the banner of the United Auto Workers.
 It was the first time the UAW organized at a television station.
 A 46-day strike culminated with workers approving an agreement in August.
 That same year, Television Station Partners put its stations on the market; none of the offers were satisfactory to the owners, and in January 1989, the company announced its stations were no longer for sale.

 Channel 25 is still where it was 10 years ago—dead last in the local three-station news-rating derby.
 If it were a horse race, the station's entry never left the starting gate—or maybe even the stable.
 It is that far behind.